 From the Sullivan side of the Hancock–Sullivan Bridge on US Route 1 drive 2.5 miles to the small rest area on the right where parking is available.
 Directly across US Route 1, you’ll see an abandoned section of road (Old Route One).
-Carefully cross US Route 1 and follow the FBC blue diamond trail signs to the right on the old road.
+Carefully cross US Route 1 and follow the old road to the right which is marked with FBC blue diamond trail signs.
 Do not follow the yellow FBC boundary signs into the woods.
-After a short while, you’ll see the FBC blue diamonds showing the trail up Tucker Mountain.
+After a short while on the left, you’ll see the FBC blue diamonds showing the trail up Tucker Mountain.

 This public easement of 121 acres includes the summit of Tucker Mountain and the slopes to the east and to the north, where there is an eagle nesting site and an area of wetlands.
 The easement allows for maintenance and expansion of the existing residence, limited commercial harvesting, and requires pedestrian access to the hiking trails.